Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/CalcParam.rst

 Calculating your own parameters
 --------------------------------
-In this tutorial you will calculate various SUEWS parameters before running the model for the specific site and vegetation type.
-The parameters discussed here are: LAI, albedo, surface roughness length and displacement height, and surface conductances.
-The Figures below shows how the order the parameters should be derived:
+In these tutorials you can calculate various SUEWS parameters before running the model for the specific site and vegetation type.
+The parameters discussed here are:

+ - LAI
+ - albedo
+ - surface roughness length and displacement height
+ - surface conductances.

+The Figures below shows the order in which parameters should be derived:

+These tutorials are based on the calcuations undertaken in Omidvar et al. (2020).

 .. _fig_params: